syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

     * Start  - Places the image at the start if any flow direction is mentioned.
     * End    - Places the image at the end if any flow direction is mentioned.
     * Top    - Places the image at the top of the text.
-    * Bottom - Places the image at the bottom of text.
+    * Bottom - Places the image at the bottom of the text.
     * Left   - Places the image at the left of the text.
     * Right  - Places the image at the right of the text.